How to specialise in culinary translation: Trágora's course

-- To translate a wide range of texts using a wide range of strategies
+- Translate a wide range of texts using a wide range of strategies

-- To translate the same text for two different audiences
+- Translate the same text for two different audiences

-- How to use caps and italics in food texts
+- Learn to use caps and italics in food texts

-- What they are and how to use legal denominations of origin
+- Learn what they are and how to use legal denominations of origin

 What you will gain